Dear Prospective Student:

 The Graduate School requires a minimum undergraduate grade-point average (GPA) of 3.00 or the equivalent of the last 60 semester hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00.
 We can, and will, petition the Graduate School to admit otherwise-strong applicants with a GPA below 3.00.

 We currently only admit for Fall semesters.
-The deadline to apply for Fall 2026 term is December 1st, 2025.
+The application portal for Fall 2027 term will open in September.
+The deadline to apply is December 1st, 2026.

 How to Apply: